 ISO

 The first thing you can tell about the film before popping a roll in your camera is its ISO rating of 400.
-Compared to the ColorPlus 200 and Gold 200 which has an ISO rating of 200, UltraMax has an ISO rating of 400 and is faster by a whole stop than the former two.
+Compared to the ColorPlus 200 and Gold 200, which have an ISO rating of 200, UltraMax has an ISO rating of 400 and is faster by a whole stop than the former two.
 In simpler terms, UltraMax is twice as sensitive to light as the two.
-The higher ISO rating is one of the prime reasons why UltraMax is so versatile, as you get fewer images that are underexposed when using the film.
+The higher ISO rating is one of the primary reasons why UltraMax is so versatile, as it produces fewer underexposed images when used with the film.

-Greater ISO means that the images produced by UltraMax are not very smooth like the professional and more expensive Provia or the Ektar.
+Greater ISO means that the images produced by UltraMax are not as smooth as those from professional and more expensive Provia or Ektar.
 The grains are quite noticeable in the images.
 However, they have a fine structure and are quite good-looking, to be honest.
 Personally, I like them a lot and feel that they give a certain personality to the image.

 If you want minimal grain in your images, just be sure to expose the image well.
 Keep an eye on the camera’s light meter, or use an external light meter if your camera doesn’t have one.
 With a good amount of light, the grain is never overbearing.
-You can even try overexposing the film by a stop or two.
+You can even try overexposing the film by one or two stops.
 You’ll be surprised by the results you can get this way.
-However, you will notice a slight yellow color cast if the film is overexposed too much.
+However, you will notice a slight yellow cast if the film is overexposed excessively.

 The outdoor portrait was taken with Kodak UltraMax 400 in good daylight by Konstantin Surovov

 The higher ISO rating of Kodak UltraMax also goes well with zoom lenses.
-You can tackle the camera shakes that creep in when using the telephoto end of the lens by using a faster shutter speed.
+You can minimize the camera shakes that occur when using the telephoto end of the lens by using a faster shutter speed.
 This again helps you deliver crisp, clear, and sharp images.

 Color rendition

-The colors from Kodak UltraMax 400 come out well saturated and are a bit on the warmer side; a typical Kodak look.
+The colors from Kodak UltraMax 400 come out well-saturated and are slightly on the warmer side, typical of a Kodak look.
 When compared to output from professional films, the results from Kodak UltraMax 400 appear to have a slightly higher saturation.
 Kodak did this to appeal to the mass consumers who generally love to see colors pop in the images.
-Like most Kodak films, its warm tones make UltraMax a good portrait film and its strong saturation works well for landscapes as well.
+Like most Kodak films, its warm tones make UltraMax a suitable choice for portraits, and its strong saturation works well for landscapes as well.

-One of the nice traits that UltraMax 400 has colorwise is the fact that the color intensity is evenly distributed.
+One of the notable traits of UltraMax 400 in terms of color is that the color intensity is evenly distributed.
 You will not find that some colors stand out more than others.
 The balance is perfect.
 In comparison, Fuji Superia 400 is more biased towards the reds and the greens.

 When it comes to color accuracy, UltraMax 400 is tough to beat.
-Colors are true to life and are pleasing to look at.
-But when it comes to contrast, the images lack a punch.
-This is not much of a concern for me as I prefer to work with files that are flat.
+Colors are true to life and visually pleasing.
+However, when it comes to contrast, the images lack impact.
+This is not a significant concern for me, as I prefer to work with flat files.
 Remember, you can always add contrast in a post.

 I especially love the way it renders skin tones.
-No matter what kind of skin tones you throw at it, Kodak UltraMax 400 reproduces it graciously.
+No matter what skin tones you throw at it, Kodak UltraMax 400 reproduces them accurately.
 However, you will need to ensure that you are exposing it correctly.
 Incorrect exposures will show a mild color shift.
-But they can be corrected easily if you are planning to scan the negatives.
+However, they can be corrected easily if you plan to scan the negatives.

 The indoor portrait was taken with Kodak UltraMax 400 by Ashley Jensen

 If color accuracy is of high importance, keep in mind that UltraMax 400 is daylight balanced (5500K).
-So, if you’re shooting it in different light sources, like mixed light, the colors will be off.
+So, if you’re shooting in different light sources, such as mixed light, the colors will be off.
 This is normal and expected behavior.

 Indoor portrait was taken with Kodak UltraMax 400 in mixed light indoors by Hien Huynh